anmolvj/Object-Oriented-Programming-Class-Assignments/assignment1/vijayvargiya.assign1.money/README.txt

     to display the total money.
 (4) A method called add(USMoney money) that creates and returns a new USMoney object representing
     the sum of the object whose add() is invoked and the object passed as parameter.
-(5) A class called USMoneyTester with the main method and few test cases.
+(5) A class called 'USMoneyTester' with the main method and few test cases.